Table of Contents

 The Court of Appeals reversed and remanded for a new trial.

 If you have questions about suitable notice for child custody hearing in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody and family law attorneys have over 100 years of combined experience successfully representing clients in child custody and family law cases.
+Our Arizona child custody and family law attorneys have decades of combined experience successfully representing clients in child custody and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.